Phoenix Rising Solutions, LLC

 - Prenatal and Postpartum Anxiety and/or Depression

 *Please Note: Phoenix Rising Solutions does not offer court-ordered anger management counseling.
 Kindly check with your case worker for township or county services where free classes are usually available.

-For more information on other mind-body practices, please look at our Yoga/Mindfulness web page.
+For more information on other mind-body practices, please look at our other services' pages.

 Please note that the information discussed in therapy is confidential.
 With written permission, information may be exchanged.
-The only exceptions to this rule are: when there is intent of harming oneself, intent of serious bodily harm to someone else, prenatal exposure to controlled substances, or having knowledge of child, dependent adult, or elder abuse.
+The only exceptions to this rule are: when there is intent of inflicting serious bodily harm to oneself and/or someone else, prenatal exposure to controlled substances, or having knowledge of child, dependent adult, or elder abuse.

 The Benefits of Counseling, Insurance and Employee Assistance Program Information, & What to Expect in a Counseling Session Follow Below

 - Having a better sense of yourself and your goals

 - Learning new and different ways to achieve your goals

 - Managing stress and other emotional problems effectively